Laklalech wins play-off to make history

 Ines Laklalech made history as she became the first Moroccan, first Arab and first North African woman to win a title on the Ladies European Tour.

-The 24-year-old overcame England's Meghan MacLaren in a play-off to win the Ladies Open de France with a total score of 14 under.
-Both women finished the tournament in Normandy on a score of 199.

-Laklalech became only the second Arab woman to play on the Ladies European Tour, following in the footsteps of fellow Moroccan Maha Haddioui.
+She became only the second Arab woman to play on the Ladies European Tour, following in the footsteps of fellow Moroccan Maha Haddioui.

+"It feels amazing," she said.
+"I'm surprised because the last time I was in contention was in Sweden at the Skafto Open and I lost it over the last few holes.

+"I was just too tense physically and I was surprised with the way I felt physically today.
+I didn't control anything.
+I felt sure that the past experience in Sweden would help me today and it did.
+I just played my game, played quite well and I'm just so happy."

 Diksha Dagar of India finished third on 11 under.

-The tournament at Golf Barriere in Deauville saw defending champion Celine Boutier of France lose her title, finishing joint sixth with Austria's Christine Wolf.
+The tournament at Golf Barriere in Deauville saw defending champion Celine Boutier of France finish joint sixth with Austria's Christine Wolf.